someweisguy/esp_dmx/README.md

 When a controller device composes an RDM request, it must be addressed using a destination UID.
 The recipient of a request may be a single device, by using the device's UID, or multiple devices, by using a broadcast UID.
 Broadcast UIDs can be addressed to every device of a specific manufacturer or to all devices on the RDM network.
 To send a manufacturer broadcast, the destination UID's manufacturer ID must match the manufacturer ID of the desired manufacturer, and the device ID must be `ffffffff`.
 To broadcast to every device with the manufacturer ID of `05e0`, the UID must be set to `05e0:ffffffff`.
 The UID used to broadcast to all devices on the RDM network is `ffff:ffffffff`.

 The lowest possible UID is `0000:00000000` and the highest possible UID is `ffff:fffffffe`.
 In practice the manufacturer IDs `0000` and `ffff` are not permitted so real-world RDM devices would never possess these UIDs.
-This library represents the maximum UID with the constant `RDM_MAX_UID`.
+This library represents the maximum UID with the constant `RDM_UID_MAX`.

 Organizations may apply for a unique manufacturer ID by contacting ESTA.
 The instructions to do so and a list of registered manufacturer IDs can be found [here](https://tsp.esta.org/tsp/working_groups/CP/mfctrIDs.php).
 This software library is registered and listed with the manufacturer ID of `05e0`.
 Users of this library may use this manufacturer ID for their devices.

 In this library, UIDs are represented with the `rdm_uid_t` type.
-The macro `RDM_BROADCAST_MAN_UID()` can be used to create a UID which broadcasts to the desired manufacturer ID and the constant `RDM_BROADCAST_ALL_UID` can be used to broadcast to all devices on the RDM network.
+The macro `RDM_UID_BROADCAST_MAN()` can be used to create a UID which broadcasts to the desired manufacturer ID and the constant `RDM_UID_BROADCAST_ALL` can be used to broadcast to all devices on the RDM network.

 ### Sub-devices